 Decision No. 5 – The Future

 Make sure you have a plan for after the app launches.
 How will you maintain it?
 What if you find problems a week from now?
 A year?
 Do you plan to add features at a later date?
 During construction, you’re busy making sure everything is right.
 It’s easy to shrug and assume, “happily ever after,” but you must outline a plan for support and updates down the road.

-The team at Imaginovation can guide you through the process and develop your mobile app on any platform.
+The team at Imaginovation can guide you through the steps and develop your mobile app on any platform.
 Contact us to get started.

 Book a meeting with one of our team members and we will help you plan out your next steps.
 You can also use our calculator tool to receive a rough estimate on your project.